sahareitam/stock_pattern_detector/README.md

 mkdir -p logs
 ```

+#### Frontend Issues

+**Problem**: The Frontend UI shows "Failed to Fetch" or CORS errors.

+**Solution**:
+1. Make sure the API server is running on port 5000 before starting the Frontend
+2. Check browser console for specific error messages
+3. Ensure you have run `npm install` in the Front directory
+4. Verify the API server is accepting connections (try the curl commands above)

 ## Future Work

 This POC demonstrates the core functionality of a stock pattern detection system.
 Here are potential enhancements for a production environment: